awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_ldap_server_side.md

 ### Step 3: Create a Certificate Template<a name="createcustomcert"></a>

-After your enterprise CA has been set up, you can create a custom LDAPS certificate template in Active Directory\.
-The certificate template must be created with server authentication and autoenroll enabled\.
-For more information, see [Create a New Certificate Template](https://technet.microsoft.com/en-us/library/cc753370.aspx) on the Microsoft TechNet website\.
+After your enterprise CA has been set up, you can configure the Kerberos Authentication certificate template\.

 **To create a certificate template**